edissyum/opencaptureformem/README.md

     $ sudo apt install tesseract-ocr-langcode

   Here is a list of all available languages code : https://www.macports.org/ports.php?by=name&substr=tesseract-

-## Create service

-The ./Makefile command create the service, but you may want to change the User and Group so just open the ./Makefile and change lines **16** and **17**

 ## Set up the incron & the cron to start the service